-Updates to the Hematopoietic and Lymphoid Neoplasm Coding Manual and Database were made for 2022 cases.
+No updates were made to the Hematopoietic and Lymphoid Neoplasm Coding Manual and Database for 2023 cases.
 Apply the Multiple Primary Rules in the Hematopoietic and Lymphoid Neoplasm Coding Manual and Database.

 Transplants

 Transplanted organs or tissue may originate from